wickedst/firebase-react-authentication/README.md

 # Firebase React Typescript Starter

 A boilerplate to help speed up development of Firebase web apps.
-This is intended to provide a solid foundation for rapid prototyping - to save time and be a realistic basis for production projects built on Firebase.
+This is intended to provide a solid foundation for rapid prototyping - to save time and be a realistic platform for production projects built on Firebase.

 Uses React Hooks and the React Context API (no Redux).